mulugetam/VectorJavaFastPFOR/README.md

 This project offers a vector implementation for Lemire's [JavaFastPFOR](https://github.com/lemire/JavaFastPFOR) integer compression algorithm based on ``jdk.incubator.vector``.

 The implementation offers three classes:
-1. VectorBitPacker -- a vectorized implementation of bit packing mirroring [BitPacking.java](https://github.com/lemire/JavaFastPFOR/blob/master/src/main/java/me/lemire/integercompression/BitPacking.java).
+1. ``VectorBitPacker`` -- a vectorized implementation of bit packing mirroring[BitPacking.java](https://github.com/lemire/JavaFastPFOR/blob/master/src/main/java/me/lemire/integercompression/BitPacking.java).
+Auto-generated from ``VectorBitPackerTerse``.
+Uses less branch instructions and is recommended for use.
-2. VectorBitPackerTerse -- a shorter version of VectorBitPacker but with more branch instructions (and less efficient).
+2. ``VectorBitPackerTerse`` -- a shorter version of VectorBitPacker but with more branch instructions (and less efficient).
-3. VectorFastPFOR -- is the vector equivalent for [FastPFOR](https://github.com/lemire/JavaFastPFOR/blob/master/src/main/java/me/lemire/integercompression/FastPFOR.java).
+3. ``VectorFastPFOR`` -- is the vector equivalent for [FastPFOR](https://github.com/lemire/JavaFastPFOR/blob/master/src/main/java/me/lemire/integercompression/FastPFOR.java).
 Uses a 256 BLOCK_SIZE.

 Requirements
 -----------------